joomla/joomla-cms/README.txt

 2- What is Joomla?
 	* Joomla! is a Content Management System (CMS) which enables you to build Web sites and powerful online applications.
 	* It's a free and OpenSource software, distributed under the GNU General Public License version 2 or later.
-	* This is a simple and powerful web server application and it requires a server with PHP and either MySQLor  PostgreSQL to run.
+	* This is a simple and powerful web server application and it requires a server with PHP and either MySQL or PostgreSQL to run.
 	You can find full technical requirements here: https://www.joomla.org/about-joomla/technical-requirements.html.

 3- Is Joomla! for you?